-The site now also features links to 106 car/bike/van reviews by the leading motoring press.
+Our Video Library contains 306 searchable videos and the site also features links to 95 car/bike/van reviews by the leading motoring press.

-* some models may be in a pre-production stage, with a register of interest and/or orders being taken.
+*Some models may be in a pre-production stage, with a register of interest and/or orders being taken.